-Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash and receivables.
+Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash and cash equivalents and receivables.
 The Company's receivables is materially the balance remaining on the CPRIT Grant (Note 18).
 The Company limits its exposure to credit loss by placing its cash with major financial institutions.
+The Company considers highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
+As at March 31, 2020, cash and cash equivalents consisted of cash in Canada and the United States and term deposits in Canada.
+Balances exceed amounts insured by the Canada Deposit Insurance Corporation for up to \$250,000.
 Amounts due from government agencies are considered to have minimal credit risk.